SAP/abap-file-formats/doc/specification.md

 to each ABAP object type in which the necessary components of the type are described in the type `ty_main`.
 One component of the type is the field `schema` which is translated to `$schema` in the JSON schema.
 Its value in the `.json` files is the link given in the field `$id` of the JSON schema.

+The ABAP types are self-contained, so it is possible to work on them in any system (e.g., in a SAP BTP system).

-In order to specify the type, ABAP Doc can be used.
-The comments areplaced directly above the components of the type `ty_main`, but they are also read over several levels as, e.g., in the case of nested structures.
+In order to add more information to the JSON schema than that provided by the ABAP type, ABAP Doc can be used.
+The comments are placed directly above the components of the type `ty_main`, but they are also read over several levels as, e.g., in the case of nested structures.
 The different possibilities are summarized in the following.

 ### Title
-To provide a title, the annotation
+To provide a title, an ABAP Doc shorttext
 ```abap
 "! <p class="shorttext">Insert Title</p>
 ```